Umaid Bhawan Palace

 - Perched high above the desert capital of Jodhpur, Umaid Bhawan Palace is the last of the great palaces of India and one of the largest private residences in the world.

-This 6 night & 7 day journey into Nepal gives the traveler a snap shot of what is on offer in this unique Himalayan Kingdom.
+This incredible journey into Nepal explores the best destinations of this unique Himalayan Kingdom.

 The former residence of Lord Kitchener, rebuilt to a new magnificence, Wildflower Hall recreates the grand style of the colonial era.